 The diagnosis of mallet finger injuries is usually a clinical diagnosis.
 Patients typically present with the history of a forced flexion injury.
 However, this is not always the case.
 Patients usually complain of pain, flexion deformity, and/or difficulty using the affected digit.

 The physical examination should begin with an inspection of the soft tissue.
 The examination should include a full assessment of the metacarpophalangeal joint and the proximal interphalangeal joint for full range of motion.
 When evaluating the distal interphalangeal joint, the fingertip will rest around 45 degrees of flexion with the inability to actively extend at the distal interphalangeal joint.
-There may or may not be swelling and tenderness over the distal interphalangeal joint, depending on the time-frame between injury and its presentation at the emergency department.
+There may or may not be swelling and tenderness over the distal interphalangeal joint, depending on the time-frame between injury and its presentation.

 The diagnosis of a mallet finger is usually a clinical diagnosis.
-However, to distinguish between mallet finger injuries and mallet fractures, physicians should obtain a three-view radiograph of the affected finger.
-Referring to these radiographs, physicians will either see a bony avulsion of the distal phalanx as in a mallet fracture, or the radiograph will be normal as in a mallet finger; the latter is due only to a ligamentous injury.
+However, to distinguish between mallet finger injuries and mallet fractures, providers should obtain a three-view radiograph of the affected finger.
+Referring to these radiographs, one will either see a bony avulsion of the distal phalanx as in a mallet fracture, or the radiograph will be normal as in a mallet finger, the latter is due only to a ligamentous injury.
 The most valuable radiograph is the true lateral radiograph of the affected finger.
-This can help the physician determine the size of the fracture fragment, displacement of the fracture fragment, and subluxation of the distal phalanx.
+This can help determine the size of the fracture fragment, displacement of the fracture fragment, and subluxation of the distal phalanx.

 Surgical management is generally accepted for mallet fractures involving greater than one-third of the articular surface and for fractures with associated joint subluxation.
 Many surgical techniques have also been proposed to manage mallet fractures.
 Similar to splinting, the general principle of surgical management of mallet fractures usually includes the placement of a Kirschner wire (K-wire) to immobilize the distal interphalangeal joint in full extension.
 Most surgeons suggest closed reduction and percutaneous pinning with K-wires as an alternative to open surgery to avoid complications such as pain, infection, skin irritation, and nail deformity.

 Mallet finger injuries are best managed by an interprofessional team because the ideal treatment is not known.
 While conservative treatment with splints is widely used for mild injuries, the outcomes are unpredictable.
 Surgery is often done but again the results are not optimal.
-The nurse practitioner, emergency department physician, and primary care provider should refer these patients to a hand or plastic surgeon for further evaluation.
+The nurse practitioner, emergency department physician, and primary care provider may need to refer these patients to a hand or plastic surgeon for further evaluation.
 Poorly treated mallet finger injuries are associated with high morbidity.
+Orthopedic or emergency department nurses should educate patients about splinting and communicate with the treating provider if there are issues.
 Irrespective of the type of treatment, patients should be encouraged to seek physical therapy.
+[Level 5]

 |||Traumatic Extensor Tendon Injuries to the Hand: Clinical Anatomy, Biomechanics, and Surgical Procedure Review., Colzani G,Tos P,Battiston B,Merolla G,Porcellini G,Artiaco S,, Journal of hand and microsurgery, 2016 Apr [PubMed PMID: 27616821]|